Skip to content

 This is a cloud-init script — a standard way to configure servers on first boot.
 When your server starts, it automatically:

-1. Installs Docker, Git, and a firewall
+1. Installs Caddy, Docker, and a firewall

 2. Opens only the ports needed (SSH, HTTP, HTTPS)